 Large Investment and Small Payoff?

 Can a close reading of the text (we focus in particular on the early chapters on consumer and demand theory, which are challenging for many readers and students) justify the substantial role assigned to mathematical language and content?
 Is there an evident ‘return’ from the use of the specific mathematical abstractions employed and if so what is it?
-Paul Samuelson, in response to a challenge by Stanislaw Ulam, cited the principle of comparative advantage as a rare example of a result in economics which is both non-trivial and non-obvious.
+Paul Samuelson, in response to a challenge by Stanislaw Ulam, cited the principle of comparative advantage as a rare example of a result in economics which is both true and non-trivial.
 Does the use of mathematical abstraction help to identify any results within the present domain possessing such a charmed combination?
-[The question is pressing: the damning alternative is after all to be trivial, obvious or both!]
+[The question is pressing: the damning alternative is after all to be false, trivial or both!]

 Although there is considerable effort expended in the text to develop a framework of ostensible generality, sometimes at considerable cost in terms of ease (for instance, by employing the formalism of demand correspondences rather than functions) it is reasonable to ask what the payoff (to use the language of the microeconomists) of this labor is The forest of symbols and results may appear impressive to the uninitiated but what is beneath the emperor’s finery?